oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-install.md

 ![](images/linkerd-web-main-page-after-namespace-inject.png)

 It doesn't look very different, and if you looked at the Grafana page that would still report it was only be monitoring one namespace.
 How come ?
-We added the annotation !
+We added the annotation!

 Well the reason for this is to do with the way a service mesh works.